NYCPython/nycpython.com/README.rst

 Twitter API
 -----------

-In order to work with the `Twitter API`_, you will first need to create a `Twitter Application`_.
+In order to work with the `Twitter API`_, you will need to create a `Twitter Application`_.
 Once you have created the application, you will be able to retrieve its OAuth settings.